128technology/docs/docs/about_support_policy.md

 ## Lifecycle Support Policy

-This lifecycle support policy covers the lifecycle milestones and maintenance and support phases for Software Releases of active products as well as products becoming end-of-life.
+This lifecycle support policy covers the lifecycle, milestones and maintenance and support phases for Software Releases of active products as well as products becoming end-of-life.

 ### Major Releases